24 hours in VIENNA

 Your lunch options on a sunny day are a couple of snack stops along the way that I’ve mentioned in the morning itinerary.

-On a rainy day, you probably won’t be up for a quick bite on your way, but will enjoy a hearty hot meal at a cozy restaurant, so it’s good that you’re just a five minutes walk away from a typical Beisl, a pub, serving authentic Austrian food.
+On a rainy day, you probably won’t be up for a quick bite on your way, but will enjoy a hearty hot meal at a cozy restaurant, so it’s good that you’re just a five-minute walk away from a typical so-called Beisl, a pub, serving authentic Austrian food.

 Afternoon Activities

-It’s possible to walk from the Bitzinger sausage stand to the Belvedere; but it’s not exactly close by.
+You can walk from the Bitzinger sausage stand to the Belvedere complex, however, it’s not exactly close by.
+It will probably take about half an hour.

-If you prefer not to walk, just take either tram #1 (towards Prater) or tram #2 (towards Friedrich-Engels-Platz) at Opernring/Karlsplatz and get off at Schwarzenbergplatz.
+Alternatively, you can take either tram #1 or line D at the Opernring/Karlsplatz stop and get off at the stop Schloss Belvedere.

-As I explained in the itinerary for a rainy day above, the Belvedere consists of two main buildings that are connected by a very elegant park with fountains and statues.
+As I explained in the itinerary for a rainy day above, the Belvedere complex consists of two main buildings which are connected by a very elegant park with fountains and statues.

 You can just stroll along the gravel paths, rest on the many park benches, and be enchanted by the beauty and majesty of the place.

-Right next to the Belvedere is another elegant yet cool park that’s worth a visit, the Stadtpark, the city park.
+Not far from the Belvedere site is another beautiful park that’s worth a visit.
+It’s the Stadtpark, hence, the city park.

 Johann Strauß statue in Vienna's central park

-Besides its shady paths and lush trees, there are many romantic statues of Vienna’s great artists – the most famous among them is the Johann Strauß statue, made by Franz Metzner and Edmund von Hellmer in the symbolist style of the Vienna Secession.
+Besides its shady paths and lush trees, there are many romantic statues of Vienna’s great artists.
+The most famous one among them is the Johann Strauß statue, made by Franz Metzner and Edmund von Hellmer in the symbolist style of the Vienna Secession.

 Afternoon Activities